 Some of the places where one can stay near Neelkanth Mahadev Temple while undertaking the Char Dham Yatra are:

-- Ganga Kinare-A riverside boutique hotel: The rooms are spacious and airy, keeping comfort for guests in mind.
-Room amenities include WiFi, LCD TV, air conditioning and mini-bar.
-Other amenities are tea/coffee maker, electronic safe, hair dryer as well as luxury bath amenities.
+- Ganga Kinare-A riverside boutique hotel: Spacious rooms loaded with all the basic amenities to add to the guests comfort is there.
 The Ayur Ganga Spa at the hotel also offers a diverse range of Indian and International treatments to rejuvenate the body and soul.

 - The V Resort: The resort offers a 24-hour front desk, travel desk, and doctor-on-call.
-Guests can even relax in the game room, have a refreshing dip in the swimming pool or visit the spa for a relaxing massage.
-The hotel also provides library, car rentals, luggage assistance, daily housekeeping, room service and travel assistance.
+Guests can also relax in the game room, have a refreshing dip in the swimming pool or visit the spa for a relaxing massage.
+Its the perfect getaway place to be at.

 What are some temples near Neelkanth Mahadev Temple?